gkochans/case_scraper/README.md

 # Scraping case citations from legal briefs in RTF format.

 This simple Ruby script relies on the [Yomu](https://github.com/Erol/yomu) library, which extracts the body text from various document formats.
+It does not extract the complete citation, only the volume number, reporter abbreviation, and starting page number.
+The idea is to copy and paste that list into a service like Westlaw's "Find & Print" to retrieve all the cases.
+Auto-generating the list saves a considerable amount of time compared to copying cites manually, one by one.

 For whatever reason, I have had success extracting text from *.RTF files, but not from *.DOC or *.DOCX files.
 The header/metadata information extracts properly from files in the latter two formats, but not the body text.

 # Installation And Dependencies